mitchelljustin/pragmatic-lightning/index.md

 ```
 Here is the public key: the value of "identity_pubkey".
 Copy it.

-The address is once again localhost, but we use a different port this time: 9735.
+The address is once again localhost, but a different port this time: 9735.

 In Zap,
 - Click on the name of your wallet in the top right